Thinking-Machines-RL/OpenRobotGPT/README.md

 ![](images/graph_ros.png)
 The Ros nodes were created with the Idea of having 3 modular components.
 - **LLM component**: This is where the call to a LLM model is done, based on the API described in the node robot_api_node.
 This node then convert the LLM request to tradition Action for the environment.
 This component can also be replaced by a traditional **RL agent**.
 - **ENV component**: manage the connection with a LLM or RL agent, giving the possibility to ask for a certain action to be executed and receives the next_state associated with it.
-The actions are in the form of end effector final position-orientation-grip_status and how this positions are reached is managed by the trahectory_generator node.
+The actions are in the form of end effector final position-orientation-grip_status and how this positions are reached is managed by the trajectory_generator node.
 The physics env used as a basis is Pybullet.
 - **Trajectroy generator**: component responsible for generating trajectory.
 One can decide to use moveit or other custom packages.

 ## How to run